-As highlighted in the Transforming our culture section on pages 22 & 23, as well as the People and Governance Committee report, the Board takes a keen interest in the cultural transformation that the organisation is undertaking.
-In addition to regular updates to both the full Board, and the People and Governance Committee, the Board has undertaken a number of "Meet the Board" sessions: in November (Bristol), February (Bristol), March (Spain), June (US), and September (London).
+culture section on pages 22 & 23, as well as the People and Governance Committee year.
+Nonetheless, succession planning is an cultural transformation that the organisation is undertaking.
+In addition to regular updates Governance Committee, the Board has undertaken a number of "Meet the Board" (Bristol), March (Spain), June (US), and September (London).